Home Majors Systems Engineering

-Systems Engineering Degree
+Systems Engineering

 Students study the design and management of complex systems across their entire lifecycle, integrating hardware, software, people, and processes to achieve reliable outcomes.
 Graduates typically pursue careers in defense contracting, aerospace, healthcare technology, and major technology companies managing large-scale system integration.
 Systems engineers are essential for projects where multiple complex subsystems must work together flawlessly.

-What Systems Engineering Graduates Do
+What Systems Engineering graduates do

 Your systems engineering degree trains you to see the big picture.
 Early in your career, you'll likely work as an industrial engineer, spending your days on a factory floor timing production lines or in a warehouse redesigning a supply chain to save millions.
 Another common path is database architecture, where you’ll map out how a company's critical information is stored and accessed securely.